jillesvangurp/jsonj/README.md

 JsonJ has a ton of features and there's plenty more to discover beyond what is shown here.

-## Parsing
+## Using the JsonJ parser

 JsonJ uses Jackson's streaming parser with a custom handler to parse json into JsonElement instances.
+This is the fastest way to parse json.

 ```
 // Create a parser (you need just 1 instance for your application)